MoriyaBitton/Data_Science_/README.md

  <img src="https://www.madpaws.com.au/wp-content/uploads/2015/05/dogvscat_orig.jpg" width="800" height="200">

 ### _Part 4_
  * In this work, we will classify three different situations of how people interact.
 The first scenario is a spontaneous (autonomous) hand movement between two people.
 Second, there is a synchronous movement that involves two people moving their hands together, and third, there is a single movement.
  * Using the patterns of the hands, we can determine whether the situation is spontaneous, alone or synchronous.
  * Our first step is to unite the datasets (each one is a record of one state using a 3D camera), so we get multiple datasets in this section.
-For each dataset, we merged all five lines of recording data into one line, and ignored the first seven seconds.
+For each dataset, we merged all five lines of recording data into one line and ignored the first seven seconds.

  | Model  | Accuracy |
  | ------------- | ------------- |